January 12, 2022

-First manufactured in 1873, Single Action Army revolvers are still made today.
-The gun, presented to world leaders and presidents, is famous, highly sought-after, and extremely collectable, especially the black powder frame revolvers.
+First manufactured in 1873, the Colt Single Action Army revolver is still made today.
+The gun, presented to world leaders and presidents, is famous, highly sought-after, and extremely collectible, especially the black powder frame revolvers.

 Famous ownership or historical provenance of a Colt Single Action Army can boost the price into the stratosphere.
-A well-preserved and well-documented black powder frame model can still draw five- and even six-figure prices.
+A well-preserved and well-documented black powder frame model can still draw five- and even six-figure prices, and numerous historic, rare, and high-condition Colt Single Action Army revolvers are some of the most expensive Colt revolvers at Rock Island Auction Company.
 Under the National Firearms Act, a firearm manufactured in or before 1898 is considered an antique.

 A cased pair of engraved Colt Single Action Army revolvers in Lot 438.

-Rock Island Auction’s Feb.
-16-18 Sporting and Collector Firearms Auction offers 23 lots featuring black powder frame Single Action Army revolvers, providing the chance to get and use one of these legendary guns.
-Some of the pistols on offer are early models, manufactured in the 1870s.
+Rock Island Auction Company offers Colt Single Action Army revolvers in every price range and rare caliber imaginable, providing everyone from the seasoned collector to the everyday shooter the chance to own one of these legendary guns.
+Some of the Colt Single Action Army pistols on offer are early models, manufactured in the 1870s.
 Three of the pistols are listed as being made in 1874.

 This Colt Single Action Army revolver is part of the Metropolitan Museum of Art's collection.
 The "cavalry" model was manufactured in 1874.
 It can be found in the museum's Ronald S. Lauder Gallery of Arms and Armor: American Swords and Firearms.